amankhoza/data-mining/SearchEngine/readme.md

      * `ranking`: the ranking algorithms to use for ranking the results; three ranking algorithms are currently supported: `bm25`, `tf_idf` and `pagerank`.

    A searching example can be seen in [example_search.py](example_search.py).

+3. User Search

+   To search like a regular search engine run the run_search_engine script and pass in the ranking algorithm you wish to use as a command line argument:

+   E.g. `python run_search_engine.py bm25`